 GSMA Mobile for Development brings together our mobile operator members, the wider mobile industry and the development community to drive commercial mobile services for underserved people in emerging markets.
 We identify opportunities for social, economic and environmental impact and stimulate the development of scalable, life-enhancing mobile services.

 Mobile is the predominant infrastructure in emerging markets.
 We believe it is the transformative technology that enables us to put relevant, impactful services into the hands of underserved people.
-Since the creation of the GSMA Mobile for Development we have partnered with 35 mobile operators, rolling out 53 services, impacting tens of millions of people across 49 countries.
+Since the creation of GSMA Mobile for Development we have partnered with 50 mobile operators, rolling out 104 initiatives, impacting tens of millions of people across 49 countries.

 The Connected Women programme is focused on the socio-economic benefits of greater inclusion of women at all points in the mobile industry continuum from consumer to employee to leader.